Henry Cairns

-Henry Cairns (11 December 1842 – 16 December 1888) was a New Zealand cricketer.
-He played four first-class matches for Otago between 1864 and 1870.
+Henry Wilson Cairns (11 December 1842 – 16 December 1888) was a New Zealand cricketer.
+He played four first-class matches for Otago between the 1864–65 and 1869–70 seasons, all against Canterbury.
+He had played for an Otago side of 22 players in February 1864 against a touring English side organised by George Parr but had not played in the inaugural first-class match in New Zealand earlier in the year.

 Cairns was born at Falkirk in Scotland in 1842.
 He worked as a salesman.
 His younger brother, Alexander Cairns, was also born in Scotland but educated at Otago Boys' High School in Dunedin.
 Cairns died in 1888 at Dunedin asylum.